Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

 By contradiction, we can then conclude that consistency cannot be proven.

 ## Incompleteness vs Decidability
-Later in the 20^th century, Alonzo Church and Alan Turing took a similar approach to prove the undecidability of First Order Logic.{% cite hopcroft --file godel_incompleteness %} A theorem that there is a mechanical way to verify is called recursive.
+Later in the twentieth century, Alonzo Church and Alan Turing took a similar approach to prove the undecidability of First Order Logic.{% cite hopcroft --file godel_incompleteness %} A theorem that there is a mechanical way to verify is called recursive.
 Of course if a theorem cannot be proven, then it can hardly be verified mechanically.
 On the other hand, for a specific set, there might be a way to enumerate elements of the set,